-You mean you haven't tried the NEW Hickory Smoked Turkey parts yet?
+You mean you haven't tried our Soy-Free, Pastured Turkey parts yet?
 Well, then, at least you know what ya gotta do! ... you really need to try 'em.
 And they're extremely easy to prepare.
 In fact, with this crockpot recipe from Dawn, the turkey can cook while you're at work so dinner can be ready to serve minutes after you arrive home.

 Just look how easy this is:

-- Place roughly 2 to 2.5 lbs of hickory smoked turkey parts in a crockpot and add about 1 cup of water.
+- Place roughly 2 to 2.5 lbs of pastured turkey parts in a crockpot and add about 1 cup of water.
 [NOTE: 2 to 2.5 lbs is roughly two turkey drumsticks or two turkey wings.
 Yeah, the wings are that big!
 They look like Pterodactyl wings!
 HA!]

 - Sprinkle with 1 Tablespoon organic apple cider vinegar, and ¼ tsp. pepper.
-(Do not add salt since the smoked turkey is pre-salted.)
+Add salt to your liking.
+(Do not add salt if you are using smoked turkey since it is pre-salted.)

 - I also add some chopped onion.
 You can season with additional herbs to suit your taste.